xaop/rails3-jquery-autocomplete/README.markdown

 This will update the field with id *#some_element with the id of the selected object.
 The value for this option can be any jQuery selector.

+### Autocomplete widget options

+The Jquery autocomplete widget allow the following options: 'disabled', 'appendTo', 'delay', 'minLength' and 'source' (see: http://docs.jquery.com/UI/Autocomplete#option-disabled)

+You can define values for these options by adding HTML tags to your 'autocomplete_field' field in the view:

+#### disabled

+Disables (true) or enables (false) the autocomplete.
+Can be set when initialising (first creating) the autocomplete.

+Default = false

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :autocomplete_disabled => true

+If you disable de autocomplete when initialising, you'll probably want to enable it somewhere else in your javascript code:

+Get or set the disabled option, after init:

+    //getter
+    var disabled = $( ".selector" ).autocomplete( "option", "disabled" );
+    //setter
+    $( ".selector" ).autocomplete( "option", "disabled", false );

+#### appendTo

+Which element the menu should be appended to.

+Default: 'body'

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :append_to => '#another_ellement'

+#### delay

+The delay in milliseconds the Autocomplete waits after a keystroke to activate itself.
+A zero-delay makes sense for local data (more responsive), but can produce a lot of load for remote data, while being less responsive.

+Default = 300

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :delay => 100

+#### minLength

+The minimum number of characters a user has to type before the Autocomplete activates.
+Zero is useful for local data with just a few items.
+Should be increased when there are a lot of items, where a single character would match a few thousand items.

+Default = 2

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :min_length => 0

+#### source

+Defines the data to use.

+The source options can obviously not be specified here since it is handled by this plugin itself.

 ## Formtastic

 If you are using [Formtastic](http://github.com/justinfrench/formtastic), you automatically get the *autocompleted_input* helper on *semantic_form_for*: